 Jared Borgetti (right), battling Oguchi Onyewu for the ball, was a headache for the U.S. all game (Andy Mead/YCJ Photo)

-With the United States and Mexico looking ahead to for their international friendly in Nashville, Tenn.
-Sept.
-11, FrontRowSoccer.com is looking back at some of the most memorable matches between these two archrivals.
+With the United States and Mexico preparing for their World Cup qualifying encounter in Mexico City June 11, FrontRowSoccer.com is looking back at some of the most memorable matches between these two archrivals.
 Today, we report about a USA loss at Estadio Azteca in 2005.

 MEXICO CITY — Mexico exacted a measure of revenge for its second-round elimination by the United States in the 2002 World Cup by recording a hard-fought 2-1 victory at Estadio Azteca Sunday, March 27, 2005.